TunnelThruTime/eusala-paana/README.md

 initialized in the scripting. once completed the sift command will move the item to the completed list and remove it from the reminders list.

+# Installation

+clone the repo, use `python -m venv custenv`, `source custenv/bin/activate', and then install with pip.
+After this is done you can follow instructions about the completions below.

+add the line `paana sift` to your bashrc or zshrc config file to utilize the prompt, or simply check the database regularly with that command.

 # Configuration

 paana has a config.ini file which the interface reads it base configuration from and there are some elements which can